 At the driveway, wall-mounted fixtures are proposed along the western face of the stormwater planter to provide illumination along the driveway.
-Similar dimmable fixtures are proposed along the eastern wall of the stormwater planter to illuminate the egress pathway.
-These are relatively diminutive in size and provide necessary lighting in these potentially dangerous areas without the installation of even more incompatible overhead pole fixtures.
+Similar dimmable fixtures are proposed along the eastern wall of the stormwater planter to illuminate the egress pathway, though the stormwater planter shown in the lighting plan does not reflect the current design of the stormwater planter and pathway indicated on the site plan.
+These fixtures are relatively diminutive in size and provide necessary lighting in these potentially dangerous areas without the installation of even more incompatible overhead pole fixtures.

 Two types of building up-lighting fixtures are proposed to be installed in the right-of-way: one type is installed in the furnishing zone of the sidewalk and sits flush with the sidewalk surface (identified as Type UL1 in the lighting plan).
 Other similar fixtures, identified as Type UL2, sit just inside the property line and provide similar accent lighting.
 The other type is installed in the planter strip located in the furnishing zone along NW Glisan Street and is identified as Type FS14.
 Both types of fixtures appear to cast a conical accent light onto the stucco piers along NW 23rd and NW Glisan.
 PBOT has indicated that these fixtures would need encroachment permit approval to be installed, and that there should be no expectation that PBOT would support this private use of the right of way.
-Regardless, both are out of character for the Historic Alphabet District, and they should therefore be removed from the proposal.
+As of the publishing of this revised staff report, no encroachment permit has been requested or obtained.

 Similar stake-mounted landscape light fixtures, identified as Type F6 in the lighting plan, are proposed to be installed in the right-of-way in the same landscape strip, though underneath each window bay-some within the right-of-way and some just outside it.
 These fixtures continue on the east façade underneath the northernmost window bay.
 It is not clear, however, exactly what they will be illuminating on the building (or in the landscape strip).
-Additional stake-mounted landscape light fixtures, identified as Type F7, are proposed in the tree wells along NW $23^{\rm rd}$ Ave and NW Glisan Street.
-Again, neither of these types of fixtures have yet been approved for installation by PBOT, and both are out of character in the district.
-These should therefore be removed from the proposal.
+Additional stake-mounted landscape light fixtures, identified as Type F7, are proposed in the tree wells along NW 23rd Ave and NW Glisan Street.
+Again, neither of these types of fixtures have yet been approved for installation by PBOT and, therefore, their approval through this historic resource review would be contingent of final approval through PBOT.